ThalysonD/ShawAndPartnersTestThalyson/README.md

 ## Deployment

-The application is fully deployed and can be accessed at the following URLs:
+The application is fully deployed and accessible at the following URLs:

-### Because the hosted servers are free, performance may not be the best, I recommend running local with local pointing

 - **Frontend**: [https://main--shaw-partnerts-test-thalyson.netlify.app/](https://main--shaw-partnerts-test-thalyson.netlify.app/)
 - **Backend**: [https://shaw-and-parters-thalyson-cae22a68e1ab.herokuapp.com/](https://shaw-and-parters-thalyson-cae22a68e1ab.herokuapp.com/)

+## Observation

+When running locally using localhost:3000/api and localhost:4000/api, you might need to refresh the page during the initial loading screen to see updates.
+This behavior does not occur online, where everything functions correctly.